quiquee/obc-docs/protocol-spec.md

 ## 3. Protocol
-Open Blockchain peer-to-peer communication is built on [gRPC](http://www.grpc.io/docs/), which allows bi-directional stream-based messaging.
+Open Blockchain peer-to-peer communication sample implementation is built on [gRPC](http://www.grpc.io/docs/), which allows bi-directional stream-based messaging.
 It uses [Protocol Buffers](https://developers.google.com/protocol-buffers) to serialize data structures for data transfer between peers.
 Protocol buffers are a language-neutral, platform-neutral and extensible mechanism for serializing structured data.
 OBC data structures, messages, and services are described using [proto3 language](https://developers.google.com/protocol-buffers/docs/proto3) notation.

 ### 3.1 Message
 Messages passed between nodes are encapsulated by `OpenchainMessage` proto structure, which consists of 4 types: Discovery, Transaction, Synchronization, and Consensus.
 Each type may define more subtypes embedded in the `payload`.